TalhaTahir24/Terraform-Ansible-Day-1/readme.md

-Sure!
-Here’s a draft for your social media post in English:

 🌟 My Journey into Automation with Terraform and Ansible! 🌟

 For the past few days, I’ve been diving into Terraform and Ansible, and it has been an incredibly rewarding experience!